NemanjaSrdanovic/P2P-Microservices/README.md

 Hence, when the ARS has calculated and assigned a route to a car, the car should not insidiously travel (\teleport itself", resp.) from its origin to its destination.
-Instead it should simulate following the route such that the position updates are exchanged regularly, and o limit area defnitions can aect it mid travel.
+Instead it should simulate following the route such that the position updates are exchanged regularly, and of limit area defnitions can afect it mid travel.

 Note, that it must be possible to have multiple instances of each MS in the P2P network work simultaneously.
-This especially applies to the CDG which should be used to simulate at least ten concurrent cars by running ten dierent CDG instances at the same time.
+This especially applies to the CDG which should be used to simulate at least ten concurrent cars by running ten diferent CDG instances at the same time.

 </p>
 </details>